geotrellis/vectorpipe/src/main/tut/usage/osm.md

-For the time being, `.osm.pbf` files can be used by first converting them to `.orc` files using the [osm2orc](https://github.com/mojodna/osm2orc) tool, and then following VectorPipe's ORC intructions given below.
+For the time being, `.osm.pbf` files can be used by first converting them to `.orc` files using the [osm2orc](https://github.com/mojodna/osm2orc) tool, and then following VectorPipe's ORC instructions given below.

 ## From ORC